lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 ##### Diderot:
 Denis Diderot (see here), with Voltaire and Rousseau, is considered the greatest of the *philosophes* He is best known for directing and editing the *Encyclopédie* and writing novels such as *Jacques the Fatalist and His Master*, *Rameau’s Nephew*, and the scandalous, posthumously published *The Nun*.

+> Denis Diderot (1713–84), along with Voltaire and Rousseau one of the greatest figures of the French Enlightenment.
+An archrationalist and atheist, Diderot was best known in his time as the co-editor (with d’Alembert) of the *Encyclopédie*, the great compendium of Enlightenment rationalism; he was also an essayist, playwright, and novelist.
+The senator’s opinions on Diderot reveal him to be a man of dangerously little knowledge.

 ##### Voltaire on Calas, Labarre, and Sirven:
 As in the [*affaire Calas*](#calas), Jacques de Labarre and the Protestant Sirvens were convicted of crimes before Voltaire took up their cause.
 At the age of sixteen, the chevalier de Labarre (1746–66) was accused of blasphemy for the desecration of a statue of the Virgin Mary.
 He was condemned to have his hand cut off and his tongue cut out before being burned at the stake; on appeal the sentence was reduced to simple decapitation.
 Voltaire (among others) fought in vain to stop his execution, which was the last for a charge of blasphemy under the ancien régime.
 The Sirvens, husband and wife, were accused of murdering their daughter in order to prevent her from converting to Catholicism.
 In this case, the couple fled to Switzerland before being arrested and were condemned to death in absentia.
 Voltaire succeeded in his efforts to have their sentence overturned.